jhhtaylor/tabstronaut/README.md

 ## Release Notes

 ### 1.1.7
+In this update, we added file icons based on the user's File Icon Theme, relative paths instead of absolute paths shown in Tab descriptions, the ability to click a Tab to restore it and ability to remove a single Tab from a Tab Group.
+Enjoy using Tabstronaut!

+### 1.1.7

 In our latest release, we've enriched Tab Groups with real-time timestamps.
 Additionally, we've reorganized them in descending order, ensuring the newest groups are prominently displayed at the top for your convenience.